Japan's largest warship to train with US Navy

 Secretary Tillerson will visit Asia this week, with stops planned in South Korea, China and Japan.

-Next month, President Donald Trump plans to host Chinese President Xi Jinping for a summit at his Mar-a-Lago estate in Florida, a senior administration official told CNN Monday.
+Next month, Trump plans to host Chinese President Xi Jinping for a summit at his Mar-a-Lago estate in Florida, a senior administration official told CNN Monday.

 The US also announced Monday that it will permanently station attack drones in South Korea, a move that comes just days after South Korea received the first parts of the controversial US-made THAAD missile defense system.